 I’m hooked on kayaking!
 I can do this!
 I think . . .

-Fluffy Crawley and I were dropped off in Swinburne on the banks of the Mighty Vulgar in the grounds of the Montrose Motel with our open red and blue fibreglass canoe.
+Fluffy Crawley and I were dropped off in Swinburne on the banks of the Mighty Vulgar in the grounds of the Montrose Motel with our open red and blue fibreglass canoe by my Old Man.
 We were aiming to head off downstream, camp overnight and finish in Harrismith the next day.
-This was ca1970.
+This was circa 1970.

-But we bumped into Ian Grant who persuaded us to spend the night at Montrose.
-His folks Jock & Brenda agreed to let us sleep in one of the rondawels.
+But we bumped into the inimitable Ian Grant who persuaded us to spend the night at Montrose.
+His folks Jock & Brenda owned Montrose.
+They agreed to let us sleep in one of the rondawels.

 Well Ian was first and I stuck a bucket under his chin as his technicolor yawn started.
 Just then I heard HURGH! from Fluffy so I grabbed the little wastepaper bin from the bathroom and stuck it under his chin.
 It was a lumpy laughter duet.